hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 Top 10% threshold is 0.9736	private, 1st place solution achieved 0.98445 private.

-I mostly looked at the 1st place solution for inspiration: https://www.kaggle.com/c/plant-pathology-2020-fgvc7/discussion/154056
+I mostly looked at the 1st place solution for inspiration [discussion on kaggle](https://www.kaggle.com/c/plant-pathology-2020-fgvc7/discussion/154056)

 # What worked
 - seresnextnet50 as architecture